proroklab/memory-monoids/README.md

 # Revisiting Recurrent Reinforcement Learning with Memory Monoids

-This repository contains the code for *Revisiting Recurrent Reinforcement Learning with Memory Monoids*.
+This repository contains the code for *Revisiting Recurrent Reinforcement Learning with Memoroids*.

 The standard way to train recurrent policies in RL could use some improvement.
 We usually truncate and zero-pad trajectories to a fixed length so that we can create a tensor of shape `[Batch x Seq.
 Length]`, as depicted below: